ArunkumarRamanan/adsb2/README.md

 Software: 64-bit Linux with a modern kernel (Centos > 2.6, Ubuntu > 12.04)

 The package doesn't depend on other software to produce the submission files.
-The programs needs ImageMagick to produce visualization.
+The study program needs ImageMagick to produce GIF visualization, but this is not needed for producing the submission files. for producing the submission files.

 ### Data Preparation